Ensono/amido.github.io/docs/publishing.md

 repository.
 Please do not version packages manually in their package directories.

-## How do I bump the version on a package and publish?
+## How do I bump the version on a package and publish

 1. Make changes and commit them to origin/branch
 2. Ensure your `git status` is porcelian